APPLICATION & SELECTION:

 Why does THF accept money from NSF, and serve non-NSW?

 NSF is the founding partner of THF and sees the value in continuing to grow this organization.
-Currently, the majority of THF Fellows are part of the NSW community whether operator or enabler.

 How many companies do you work with?